SystemJargon/pi-hole/README.md

 Feel to contribute, fork, pull-request, star or otherwise.

-If you are looking for <b>AdGuard Home</b> resources, lists, how-to's, refer to my [AdGuardHome repository](https://github.com/lz-eng/AdGuardHome).
+I also have an [AdGuardHome repository](https://github.com/lz-eng/AdGuardHome).

 ----